equapcheats/mi-tools-lite/README.md

 *   **USB Debugging** enabled on your Android device.

 ### Installation
-1. Clone the repository or download the source.
+1. Clone the repository or download the exe.
 2. Install dependencies:
     ```bash
-    pip install customtkinter
+    pip install -r requirements.txt
     ```
 3. Run the application:
     ```bash